Niche-Lab/COLO/ms/r1/colo_response.md

 - You state at some places that „performance differences … were insignificant...".
 However, neither statistical hypothesis testing was applied, nor were tables given showing descriptive statistics about the observed results.
 This substantially limits the expressiveness and reliability of the reported results.
 I'd like to strongly encourage the authors to carefully reconsider the stochastic effects induced in the experiments through utilizing automated functions of the Ultralytics library (e.g., random mixup augmentation).

 Authors' response: Thank you for your comment.
 We have added the descriptive statistics to show the significance of the performance differences.
 We also have added brief descriptions of how the data augmentation would affect the estimated performance and use standard devication to show the stochastic effects in the experiments.
+To avoid ambiguity, we have removed the random mixup augmentation in the experiments.

 - You state on page 8 that „each training sample size was repeated 50 times with different random seeds", but it is not clear what exactly was varied here (subsampling?).
 Furthermore, figure 2 is unclear.
 It states to show the cross-validation configurations, but it appears not to be a real cross-validation (which would have been favorable).
 Why are for instance in the Top2Side setting (upper middle) the sizes of the rectangles for train and test equally sized?
 Does each green test rectangle always stand for the fixed 100 images?
 The idea of the figure is good, but the details need to be elaborated further to increase comprehension of the reader.